Spectre0911/Risk-Management-Tool/README.md

 Notes: The front end starts from /client/app.js
 - The API's can be found in /server/index.js

-# This is to get the repo locally:
-git clone git clone git@github.com:Spectre0911/CS261.git
-# This will create a new, isolated, branch that you will be able to work on without affecting the main code base.
-git checkout -b featureName
+This is to get the repo locally: git clone git clone git@github.com:Spectre0911/CS261.git This will create a new, isolated, branch that you will be able to work on without affecting the main code base. git checkout -b featureName
-# This will show you all the branches that have been created, locally:
+This will show you all the branches that have been created, locally: git branchThis will allow you to switch between branches git checkout branchName
-git branch
-# This will allow you to switch between branches
-git checkout branchName